 Before joining The Open University, Sara de Jong was a Marie Curie Research Fellow at the Department of Development Studies, University of Vienna, researching the role of 'cultural brokers' in third sector organisations in the context of the governance of migration.

-She has held visiting fellowships at the University of Goettingen, the International Institute of Social Studies, the Hague, the School of Sociology and Social Policy, University of Leeds, the Jan van Eyck academy, Maastricht and the University of Nottingham.
+She has held visiting fellowships at the University of Goettingen, the International Institute of Social Studies (the Hague), the University of Leeds, the Jan van Eyck academy, Maastricht and the University of Nottingham.

 She currently conducts research on the claims for protection, rights and settlement by Afghans and Iraqis who have worked for Western military forces and development organisations, as well as on the activities and strategies of their supporters.
 Her broader research interests are the politics of civil society and NGOs in relation to migration, gender and development.